cosmos/ibc/spec/core/ics-026-routing-module/README.md

   )
   // SYNCHRONOUS: the following calls happen synchronously with the call above
   // ASYNCHRONOUS: the module callback will be called at a time later than the channel handler
-  // in this case, the channel identifier will be stored with a sentinel value so it is not taken
+  // in this case, the channel identifier will be stored with a sentinel value in the channel path so it is not taken
   // by a new channel handshake and the capability is reserved for the application module.
   // When the module eventually executes its callback it must call writeChannel so that the channel
   // can be written into an INIT state with the right version and the handshake can proceed on the counterparty.